Wau00/My-New-Portofolio-/README.md

 # Run and Usage
-Link to deployed project: https://wau00.github.io/Professional-Portafolio-01/ As a user feel free to scroll down while populating animations using AOS.
+Link to deployed project: [Open New-Portfolio](https://wau00.github.io/My-New-Portofolio-/) As a user feel free to scroll down while populating animations using AOS.
 Enjoy the different animations while hover at any button or image, and explore the different projects I have worked on when clicking on the designated links.

 # Webpage Preview